 - 3 tablespoons honey

-Bring in Fall Flavors
+2. Bring In Fall Flavors

 This toner adds a dose of cranberry juice for a fall-flavored antioxidant boost.
-Antioxidants are the good guys that fight the free radicals that cause wrinkles, redness, pigmentation and fine lines [source].
+Antioxidants are the good guys that fight the free radicals that cause wrinkles, redness, pigmentation, and fine lines [source].

 Stick with gentle DIY toners that include hydrosols or witch hazel.
 Witch hazel is an astringent that combats oil and tightens skin, but, weirdly, it’s also helpful for dry skin.
-It has moisturizing and healing properties that help soothe conditions like eczema that are often exacerbated by dry skin.
+It contains gallic acid that has anti-inflammatory, moisturizing, and healing properties to help soothe conditions like eczema [source] that are often exacerbated by dry skin.

-You can also put the toner into a spray bottle and spritz on your face.
+You can also put the toner into a spray bottle and spritz it on your face.
 Let the liquid absorb into your skin before applying moisturizer.
 Store in the refrigerator for 2–4 weeks.

-Hydrate at Night
+3. Hydrate at Night

 Pomegranate Face Serum

 - 2 teaspoons pomegranate seed oil